jejje/pihole-rsync/README.md

 # PiHole Rsync
 This script takes settings from a Master node of PiHole and syncs it to a Secondary PiHole.
+Check out my [blog post](https://jejje.net/2021-01-30-sync-two-pihole-dns-servers-for-failover)

 ## The Problem
 Having only one DNS server will setup your home network to fail.
 It's is best practice to have two seperate DNS servers for a failover if the Primary fails or updates.